XilinJia/OpenGL-Dancing/README.md

  # OpenGL Dancing

+#### “And those who were seen dancing were thought to be insane by those who could not hear the music.” — Friedrich Nietzsche

 This work was developed based on [this project](https://github.com/emeiri/ogldev).
 To build it from source, the former project is needed to to cloned first and then this project is cloned into the root directory of the former.

  ## Videos